This is the privacy notice of TheBookingRoom Group Ltd. In this document, “we”, “us”, “TBR” or “the organisation” refers to TheBookingRoom Group Ltd.

 Our company number is SC427359 and our registered office is at 15 Birkmyre Road, Glasgow, G51 3JH, Scotland, UK.

-Our policy covers how we collect, use, disclose, transfer and store data.
+Our notice covers how we collect, use, disclose, transfer and store data.
 At TBR Global Limited (TBR) one of our core values is ‘obsessed with quality’.
 With this in mind we are dedicated to ensuring any data we hold is protected and processed according to the strictest international standards.

 TBR is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information through which you can be identified, you can be assured that it will only be used in accordance with this privacy statement.

 TBR may change this notice from time to time.
 You should check our website regularly to ensure that you are happy with any changes.
 This notice was last revised on 25th May 2018.

 The above list is comprehensive but cannot be exhaustive, we may process other data where there is a lawful and legitimate interest in doing so.

 TBR does not collect or store any customer credit card information.
 All financial information is encrypted at the point of entry online and passed directly to our payment gateway provider.